-The Deputy DSL is/are: Kathryn Edwards (Deputy Head teacher)
+The Deputy DSL are: Kathryn Long / Annette Downie

 The role of the DSL is set out in our Safeguarding and Child Protection Policy.
 The DSL is the focus person who school staff, and others, may come to if they have concerns about an individual child's safety or well-being, and they are the first point of contact for external agencies.

 The DSL is also the person who leads on concerns regarding extremism or radicalisation.
-Where there are concerns regarding extremism and radicalisation, the DSL will liaise with the Local Authority single point of contact (SPOC) Steven Panter and the Channel and prevent Coordinator Lesley Price from Cheshire Police and make referrals where appropriate - see section 13.
+Where there are concerns regarding extremism and radicalisation, the DSL should contact The Cheshire Police Prevent Team to establish if a referral needs to be made.